-Artemis will light our way to the Moon and to Mars.
+Artemis will light our way to the Moon and to Mars, beginning with the inaugural launch of Artemis I this August 29, 2022.
 What we learn along the way will change not only space exploration but the world.
 Read some of the most frequently asked questions about this new chapter in space exploration.

 What is the Artemis mission?

-NASA's Artemis will return humanity to the Moon.
+NASA's Artemis will return human exploration to the Moon.
 NASA has built new technologies, such as the Space Launch System (SLS) rocket, Orion spacecraft, and Exploration Ground Systems to take astronauts to the Moon and eventually to Mars.
 Plus, the Artemis missions will put the first woman and first person of color on the lunar surface.
-In collaboration with commercial and international partners, NASA will establish sustainable structures on and around the Moon to support more exploration than ever before.
+In collaboration with commercial and international partners, NASA will establish sustainable structures on and around the Moon to support more discovery and exploration than ever before.

 Why are we going back to the Moon?

 More than 50 years ago, we stepped foot on the Moon.
 Now, we are going back.
 By further exploring the lunar surface, we can learn more about our universe, access resources on the Moon, and prepare for eventual deep space travel to Mars.
-New instruments will be used to test the extraction of resources such as water.
+New instruments will be used to test the extraction of vital resources such as water.
+The crew will also wear modern spacesuits that allow increase mobility, modern communications, and a robust life support systems.
 Living on the Moon will prove humans deep space capabilities as we prepare to go to Mars.
 Plus, human and robotic activities while in orbit of the Moon and on its surface will teach us more about the universe and our planet.

 How will we go to the Moon?